Putting the Law to Work for CSE: Bill C-59 and Reforming the Foreign Intelligence Collection and

-This Note briefly rehearses the background to Canada's bill C-59 and the changes it proposes to the Communications Security Establishment's foreign intelligence authorization system.
+This brief rehearses the background to Canada's bill C-59 and the changes it proposes to the Communications Security Establishment's foreign intelligence authorization system.
 Those changes are best described as an effort to square a circle; that is, to place CSE on a sounder statutory and constitutional legal footing, while at the same time not anchoring its activities to legal regimes likely to stale-date quickly or burden excessively CSE in performing its crucial functions.
-The Note concludes that the changes go a long way to resolving constitutional doubts, and indeed may be (literally) one word away from doing so.
+The brief concludes that the changes go a long way to resolving constitutional doubts, but underscores the need for a modest amendment to ensure this objective is met.

 Keywords: CSE, signals intelligence, law, Canada, accountability, constitution, surveillance, Charter of Rights and Freedoms